-If you need any more reason to be convinced that micro-vacations are better than long vacations, people who take micro-vacations have reported feeling happier, calmer, and more energised than those who rarely take time off.
+If you need any more reason to be convinced that day-cations are better than long vacations and staycations, people who take day-vacations more regularly have reported feeling happier, calmer, and more energised than those who rarely take time off.

-So, where exactly in Singapore can you take a micro-vacation?
+So, where exactly in Singapore can you take a day-vacation?
 Here are nine places you should definitely check out for that breather you deserve:

 1. W Singapore

 Unfortunately, many famous hotel swimming pools (especially the Marina Bay Sands Infinity Pool) is out of bounds if you are not a hotel guest, with one exception: W Singapore.

 This huge swimming pool caters not just to the hip crowd, but also those who are looking to spend time with the whole family.
 You can find floating beds, chairs, beach balls and even play a game of table tennis in the water.
 If you just want to sunbathe and soak in the afternoon sun, the gigantic daybeds will do the perfect trick.

 You can gain access to this resort’s pool from Monday to Thursday, 7am to 7pm, for a fee of SGD45 per person (excluding tax).